Adding a New Product Data Source for the Product Publisher Widget

 https://localhost:8080

 and navigate to a page with a Product Publisher widget.
 Click Configuration for the Product Publisher, then select Data Source under the Product Selection section.
-The new product data source (“Products Ending in the Same Word”) will be present under the Data Source dropdown below.
+The new product data source (“Products Ending in the Same Word”) appears under the Data Source drop-down below.

 Congratulations, you’ve successfully built and deployed a new product data source that implements CPDataSource